e-n-f/if-then-else/if-then-else.md

 I thought it might help to look at how conditional processes were described before there were computers.

-It is actually hard to find good examples of pre-computer conditional processes.
+It is actually hard to find good examples of these.
 About as close as you can come are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.